NetSAIL-UCI/Phoenix/README.md

 - `./loadgen` contains the scripts for running loadgeneration on the 5 instances.
 - `./phoenix-cloudlab` contains all the required code (such as deploy 5 microservice instances) that needs to be uploaded on the k8s cluster from local.
-- `./setup_cloudlab.py`: This script orchestrates uploading necessary folders from local to cloudlab cluster/
+- `./setup_cloudlab.py`: This script orchestrates uploading necessary folders from local to cloudlab cluster.
 - `./setup_k8s.py`: Similar to `setup_cloudlab.py` but made generally accessible for readers to bring their own k8s environment.
 - `./setup_utils.py`: utilities required by setup scripts